Clinical Trials (PDQ®)

 I. To compare the proportion of patients receiving letrozole alone, who remain progression-free at 6 and 12 months, to those receiving letrozole plus bevacizumab.

 IV.
-To compare the duration of objective response in patients receiving letrozole with or without bevacizumab.
+To compare the duration of objective response in patients receiving letrozole with and without bevacizumab.

 V. To compare the time to treatment failure in patients receiving letrozole with and without bevacizumab; time to treatment failure is defined as the interval from randomization until progression, toxicity, withdrawn consent or going onto non-protocol therapy.

 VI.
-To compare the overall survival of patients receiving letrozole with or without bevacizumab, including the probability of survival until 36 months.
+To compare the overall survival of patients receiving letrozole with and without bevacizumab, including the probability of survival until 36 months.

-V. To compare toxicity levels of bevacizumab in both the letrozole-treated patients and in the tamoxifen-treated patients.
+V. To compare toxicity levels between the bevacizumab arm and the arm without bevacizumab in both the letrozole-treated patients and in the tamoxifen-treated patients.

 VI.
 To compare progression-free survival and overall survival of all patients receiving endocrine therapy with and without bevacizumab (by combining both letrozole and tamoxifen* patient subgroups).